markusschloesser/m4l_01-IV/README.md

 This maxforlive device can control all the CC parameters for the 01/IV plus the reset features that are available via notes.
 Now you can access, edit and automate all the hidden functionality that is not available via knobs.
+Includes help texts for all controls.
+I needed to move the info for LFO Mode from the Ableton INFO view to a pop-up, as the text was too long.

 No patch storage, not (yet) pretty ;-)